BamZeto/BamZeto/README.md

 Hello,

 My name is Zeto, I'm 27 years old, currently employed in a private company where I work as a Customs Declarant.
-I'm embarking on a career change to become a web developer.
+I'm embarking on a career change to become a  developer.
 I start training with O'Clock on May 27th to achieve my goal :)

 While waiting for my start date, I'm starting to self-study with Open Classroom and other resources.
 I've learned HTML/CSS, and I'm currently learning JavaScript.
 I'm also slowly getting acquainted with Git ^^.